 Gemma: One of the worst aspects of the religions all being in each other’s wool is they don’t cooperate enough to control the business charity setup, despite charity being essential in all the religious teachings.
 That in turn can make it plausible to think of it the way Zizek did.
 But maybe communists forget that charitable motives are one reason many people worry about the poor not being able to afford enhancements, not to mention ordinary healthcare.
 Which takes me to the one piece of advice I might be able to give you.
 Other than just ignore the nasty brigade, of course.
 Carry on keeping whatever charity you do informal as you have done – and Rachel does by the way – but focus it on the research end.
 So it doesn’t get too tough on the bottom line, charge full market rates for your actual food items along with, naturally, the medical and other jobs for the wealthy customers.
 But go easy on the patents and lab costs to make the innovations available as quickly as possible, and do the partnerships in that area.
 The charities confirm it’s the research that matters most.
 It’s not St. Francis of Assisi, but it’s the best you could do without looking pretentious, or getting taken over by one of the famous market predators.
 Unless, of course, you were thinking of going all the way, becoming a monk and giving everything to the poor.

-Brian: Believe it or not, I have thought of doing something like that.
-Still I’ve always found it difficult to believe in Nirvana, or even theology, as more than the final opt out.
+Brian: Believe it or not, I once thought of doing something like that.
+But when it comes to it I'm not leaving you or the family.
+I’ve always found it difficult to believe in Nirvana, or even theology, as more than the final opt out.
 I feel we’re just poor timebound animals and we can only live like that.